microsoft/CmdPalAzureExtension/docs/quickstartguide.md

       * Pull request searches: the URL to the repository whose pull requests you want to view
       * Pipelines: the pipeline definition URL (the page with all runs)
       > Note: Temporary queries are currently not supported.
 To save a query, use the query URL in the address bar of the browser, not the URL from the "Copy query URL" button in Azure DevOps.
-   * **Display name:** The name for the search in Azure DevOps.
-This may be useful if you have multiple "Assigned to me" queries in different projects.
-Default display names are shown in the form as well.
+   * **Display name:** The name for the search in the Command Palette extension.
+This can help differentiate "Assigned to me" queries in multiple projects, for example.
+Each form also shows the default display name for each search type.
    * **View (pull request searches only):** The kinds of pull requests you'd like to see for the given repository.
    * **Pin [Search] to the top level:** Select this checkbox if you want to access the item from the top level (the same place you found the "Sign out of the Azure extension" command).
-If this checkbox is unselected when saving, you can find the saved search in the list under the "Saved Azure DevOps [Search]" command.
+Every saved search can be found under the "Saved Azure DevOps [Search]" command.

 * Press Save [Search]
 * You can now find your saved search by navigating back (either by clicking on the back arrow or bringing the cursor back to the search bar and pressing `Esc`)